eriks22/ENEL525-Final-Project/README.md

 Negative 1 0
 ```

+## Network Design

+### To design the network I first had to decide on a learning algorithm.
+As the data provided was continuous, and therefore would cause varying levels of precision and error in the results, I decided that backpropagation would be the best algorithm to use.
-### Following was the network architecture, namely designing the hidden layers and the

-### transfer functions.
-The network design was completed by using the 15 inputs on the

-### input layer and 2 outputs on the output layer.
-I determined that the use of two hidden

-### layers would be simple to implement, allow me to dynamically change the number of

-### neurons in each layer, and have a level of complexity in the network that was fitting for
+### Following was the network architecture, namely designing the hidden layers and the transfer functions.
+The network design was completed by using the 15 inputs on the input layer and 2 outputs on the output layer.
+I determined that the use of two hidden layers would be simple to implement, allow me to dynamically change the number of neurons in each layer, and have a level of complexity in the network that was fitting for the problem.

-### the problem.

-### In the various configurations I used for the network, it appeared as though having 6

-### neurons provided a reasonable amount of complexity for the problem.
-It also helped

-### avoid too many local minima in finding the minimum mean-squared-error when

-### repeatedly iterating through the training data.
+### In the various configurations I used for the network, it appeared as though having 6 neurons provided a reasonable amount of complexity for the problem.
+It also helped avoid too many local minima in finding the minimum mean-squared-error when repeatedly iterating through the training data.

 ### Finally, the transfer functions needed to be chosen.
-In backpropagation, the hidden

-### layers function best if a non-linear function is used.
-The two options suggested in

-### chapter 22 of the textbook [1] were the logsig and tansig functions.
-I decided to use tan-

-### sigmoid function for the hidden and output layers as it allows a

-### Formula 1: Hyperbolic tangent sigmoid transfer function:
+In backpropagation, the hidden layers function best if a non-linear function is used.
+The two options suggested in chapter 22 of the textbook [1] were the logsig and tansig functions.
+I decided to use tan-sigmoid function for the hidden and output layers as it allows a Formula 1: Hyperbolic tangent sigmoid transfer function:

 ### 푡푎푛푠푖푔(푛)=